websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/getting-a-chat-provider-account-id/chatwoot.md

 1. Click the *Configuration* menu tab.

     Look for the field value for `websiteToken`.
-The value is highlighted in the screenshot and can be used as your Chat Provider Account ID.
+The value is highlighted in the screenshot and can be used as the Chat Provider Account ID to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.

     ![Configuration and Account Id](./chatwoot/images/03.png)

-Use this Account ID to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.